Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 ### Daily Bonus Multiplier

-* Adding a bonus multiplier will boost your daily rewards by up to 1.50x
+Adding a **Bonus multiplier** will boost your daily rewards by up to 1.50x

 | **Field**          | **Type** | **Price**                                              |
 | :--------------- | :-------- | :------------------------------------------------------ |